 - Try to limit the material to eight lines per slide, and keep the number of words to a minimum.
 Summarize the main points.

 - Limit the tables to four rows/columns for readability.
 Sacrifice content for legibility.
 Many large tables can be displayed more effectively as a graph.

 - Don’t put many curves on a graphical display; busy graphical displays are hard to read.
 Also, label your graphs clearly with big, readable type.

-- Light letters (yellow or white) on a dark background (e.g., dark blue) often will be easier to read when the material is displayed on LCD projectors.
+- Light letters (yellow or white) on a dark background (e.g., dark blue) often will be easier to read when the material is displayed via LCD projectors.

 - Use equations sparingly, if at all.
 Audience members not working in the research area can find them difficult to follow as part of a rapidly delivered presentation.
 Avoid derivations and concentrate on presenting what your results mean.
-The audience will concede the proof and those who really are interested can follow up with you, which they’re more likely to do if they understand your results.
+The audience will concede the proof and those who really are interested can follow up with you.

 - Don’t fill up the slide.
 The peripheral material may not make it onto the display screen, especially the material on the bottom of a portrait-oriented transparency.

 - Identify the journal when you give references.
 Smith, Bcs96 clues the reader that the article is in a 1996 issue of Biometrics, and is much more useful than just Smith 1996.

 - Finally, always preview your presentation.
 Sometimes symbols and Greek letters that looked okay in a Word document won’t translate to PowerPoint.

 Your objective is to engage the audience and have them understand your message.
 Give them only as much as they can absorb.
 Think in terms of what it would take if you were listening to the last talk in the last session of the last day.
 This means the following:

 - Present only as much material as can reasonably fit into the time allotted.
 Generally, that means one or fewer slides per minute.